dkogel/School-system-analysis-with-Pandas/README.md

+To view the results please follow the directions below:
+(you must have python and jupyter notebooks installed)

+1. Clone this repo
+2. Open a Git Bash or Terminal window at the repo folder
+3. Type `jupyter notebook` and hit `enter`
+4. Open the `main.py` notebook
+5. Select the `Cell` dropdown menu and the choose `Run All`

-To view the results please open the `main.py` notebook in the `PyCitySchools_DK_Work` folder.
-To view the data sources, please open the two csv files that can be found in `Instructions/PyCitySchools/Resources/`.
+To view the data sources, please open the two csv files that can be found in `Resources`.

   ---